|Inter-Departmental Business Register extract

 In 2008 the publication was expanded to include PAYE-based enterprises that are not also registered for VAT, extending the scope from the previous VAT-based enterprise tables.
 The increase in units is most noticeable in the VAT-exempt industries of finance, education, health and public administration.

 A full explanation of changes to the publication since 1971 is published in Section 8: Changes to the publication since 1971.

 Comparisons with other ONS publications

 There are three National Statistics publications that provide information on the UK business population:

-the Department for Business, Energy and Industrial Strategy (BEIS) Business population estimates publication provides the only estimate of the total UK business population; this publication includes an estimate of the “unregistered” population
+- the Department for Business and Trade Business population estimates publication provides the only estimate of the total UK business population; this publication includes an estimate of the "unregistered" population

 - the ONS UK business: activity, size and location publication provides more detail on the registered section of the business population